-- Items do not have a context. - Simplification of the expression requires the use of an efficient strategy, method or standard algorithm. - Items should be rigorous, but not tedious.
+- Items do not have a context. - Only the sum is required. - Simplification of the expression requires the use of an efficient strategy, method or standard algorithm. - Items should be rigorous, but not tedious.
 Assessment items should keep terms within the expression between 0 and 100 with each term extending to no more than three decimal places.